wilu-conference/wilu-conference.github.io/about/_code.md

 If the report is made against a WILU Planning Team member, they will not be involved in the resolution.

-Depending on the circumstances, the WILU Planning Team may be obliged to involve Dalhousie University security and/or law enforcement.
+Depending on the circumstances, the WILU Planning Team may be obliged to involve law enforcement.
 When possible, this will be left up to the discretion of the reporting participant.

 ## Contact Information
-* Incidents may be reported by email, by telephone or in person.
+* Incidents may be reported by email or message Code of Conduct attendee in the online conference system.
 * Email: <{{ site.email }}>
-* Telephone: <!-- {{site.telephone}} --> Phone number will be announced at the beginning of the conference.
-* To report anonymously, please text the phone number above.

 At least two WILU Planning Team members involved in the event will be designated as Code of Conduct administrators.
-The WILU 2020 Conference Code of Conduct administrators are Melissa Helwig and Denyse Rodrigues.
+The WILU 2021 Conference Code of Conduct administrators are Melissa Helwig and Denyse Rodrigues.

 Adapted from the [Ontario Library Association Code of Conduct for OLA Events](http://www.olasuperconference.ca/about/code-of-conduct/) , [the Canadian Alliance of Student Associations’ Code of Conduct](https://www.casa-acae.com/code_of_conduct) and the [Munin Conference on Scholarly Publishing Policy on Sexual Harassment](http://site.uit.no/muninconf/?page_id=1358)